Liberty Hall (Frankfort, Kentucky): Residents

 John Brown (September 12, 1757 – August 29, 1837) was a United States lawyer and statesman who was integral to creating the State of Kentucky.
 Before statehood he represented Virginia in the Continental Congress (1777–1778) and the U.S. Congress (1789–1791).
 While in Congress he introduced the bill granting statehood to Kentucky.
 Once that was accomplished, he was elected a U.S. Senator by the state legislature for Kentucky, a position he held until 1805.

 Additionally, Liberty Hall has been the home of two other U.S. Senators, one Vice-Presidential candidate, one Governor of Missouri, one Commissioner of the Bureau of Indian Affairs, one Ambassador to France, one U.S. District Attorney, three U.S. Army colonels, two doctors, and one newspaper editor.
 It is the ancestral home of Margaret Wise Brown, a noted children's book author.

 It was declared as a U.S. National Historic Landmark on November 11, 1971.

 Today

 Today Liberty Hall and the adjacent Orlando Brown House are operated as a historic house museum and historic site.
-Tours of Liberty Hall are Monday-Saturday at 11:30 a.m. and 1:30 p.m. from mid-March to mid-November.
+Tours of Liberty Hall are given Monday through Saturday from mid-March to mid-November.
 The site also hosts several special events and programs throughout the year.
 Liberty Hall Historic Site is owned and operated by National Society of the Colonial Dames of America in Kentucky.